 “I am from Tennessee and I voted Already.”

 “…You are better off registering now..
-(In NH because)…when the general rolls around you wont have to vote absentee in your home town.”
+(In NH because)…when the general rolls around you won’t have to vote absentee in your home town.”

 Side note: This guy is running for office with the support and defense of many New Hampshire Democrats.

-Some time after voting in New Hampshire, Mr. Connery joins the Tennessee Democrat Party (wow that picture looks very familiar), listing his town of residence as Nashville, TN, reaffirming the residency he declared while voting in New Hampshire.
+Sometime after voting in New Hampshire, Mr. Connery joins the Tennessee Democrat Party (wow that picture looks very familiar), listing his town of residence as Nashville, TN, reaffirming the residency he declared while voting in New Hampshire.

-Mr. Connery did eventually return to New Hampshire and is running for the NH State House (Rockingham – 17) after reaffirming his domicile in Tennessee in 2009, but in most cases-if the brain-drain arguments are true–these students do not stay nor come back.
+Mr. Connery did eventually return to New Hampshire and is running for the NH State House (Rockingham – 17) after reaffirming his domicile in Tennessee in 2009, but in most cases-if the brain-drain arguments are correct–these students do not stay nor come back.
 They vote here, mostly for Democrats and in support of spending your tax dollars, diluting your ability to object to spending you feel might be excessive or unnecessary, and preventing you from choosing your representatives by significantly tilting the ballot toward the left.

 It is worth mentioning that every Democrat running in Newmarket (Michael Cahill, Patty Lovejoy, and Marcia Moody) including Mr. Connery (maybe every Socialist-Democrat in the State?), are against clarifying domicile to prevent improper out of state influence on local elections, and they are also universally against photo ID for the same reasons.
 The Incumbent Democrats running voted against changes to domicile and requiring photo id (which are now law despite them).
-But given the opportunity, they would return us to watered down rules that invalidate legitimate votes with the votes of people who not only vote here when declaring domicile outside the state, but encourage others to do the same as student Connery did.
+But given the opportunity, they would return us to watered-down rules that invalidate legitimate votes with the votes of people who not only vote here when declaring domicile outside the state but encourage others to do the same as student Connery did.

 And claiming it is legal is no excuse.
-The government can legalize anything it wants–conveniently enough–if it just… has… enough… votes.
+The government can legalize anything it wants–conveniently enough–if it just has enough votes.

-Arguing that people who claim to live outside the state should be allowed to vote here–who just happen to overwhelmingly vote for Democrats and watering down voting rules–is not just advocating out of state influence (in contradiction to another thing New Hampshire Democrats insist they are against), it is stuffing the ballot box to give them even more votes in town councils and the state legislature, to legalize other behaviors that could give Democrats more political power over the rest of us.
+Arguing that people who claim to live outside the state should be allowed to vote here–who just happen to overwhelmingly vote for Democrats and watering down voting rules–is not only advocating out of state influence (in contradiction to another thing New Hampshire Democrats insist they are against), it is stuffing the ballot box to give them even more votes in town councils and the state legislature, to legalize other behaviors that could give Democrats more political power over the rest of us.

 New Hampshire Democrats sanctioned the ultimate form of out of state influence on local elections by making it legal for non-residents to cast votes here.
 And now they want it back.

-And before I forget…did I answer your questions?
+And before I forget, did I answer your questions?
 Or are the candidates actual own words and actions inadmissible before the Democrat court of opinion?